 A code book/data dictionary is integrated in REdCAP.
 The study design/protocol, informed consent forms, questionnaire and information leaflet that have been approved by the ethical committee will be stored in a .pdf file.

-WP2,3
+WP2,3.
 List of biobanked lung explants with their respective code is available from the Breathe lab manager (K. Maes) and involved Breathe lab PI’s which enables the coupling of the patient data to the lung explant of interest.